giantjs/giant-developer-guide/src/universal-events.md

 // "Fido barked"
 ```

 Note that we subscribe to Fido's events *statically*, ie. outside of the instance's life cycle.
 This is to make sure we're not subscribing more than once.
-In case our instance does have a life cycle, as is the case with widgets, subscribing at the start of the cycle and unsubscribing at the end is a good practice.
+In case our instance does have a life cycle, as is the case with widgets for example, subscribing at the start of the cycle and unsubscribing at the end is a good practice.

 The importance of method elevation
 ----------------------------------

 Event subscription methods take a handler function as one of their arguments, a function that will end up being called back by the internal event mechanism.
 In an object oriented setup, one is usually passing methods to event subscriptions, but as we know in JavaScript doing so makes the method lose its context.
 Unless, of course, it's bound to one.
 Ad-hoc binding is simple, but inconvenient, especially if you need the re-use the function reference at unsubscription.
 Giant's [OOP](oop.md) module implements method elevation - binding methods to the instance in a reusable way - which is heavily encouraged in evented and listener classes.

-The example below re-implements the dog-barking scenario from above with methods for handlers.
+The example below re-implements the dog-barking scenario from before with methods for handlers.

 ```js
 var Dog = $oop.Base.extend()